-Itty-bitty Sharon helping
+Itty-bitty Sharon helping with the vacuuming |

 (click here to read previous story: Family of Four)